-As a general rule, funding for equipment for projects previously authorized would normally be requested if it is expected that the project will be completed before December 2022.
-DPB will not assume that funding for equipment should be considered simply because the project is under construction; the agency must demonstrate that the need for the equipment also meets one or more of the criteria listed in the Chief of Staff's October 26 memo.
+As a general rule, funding for equipment for projects previously authorized would normally be requested if it is expected that the project will be completed before December 2023.
+DPB will not assume that funding for equipment should be considered simply because the project is under construction; the agency is responsible for initiating requests in PB for equipment.